-- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) Includes Shares and Warrants directly and indirectly beneficially owned and controlled by the applicable director. - (5) Restricted Shares are subject to cancellation if certain performance-based conditions are not met.
-See "Legacy Incentive Plan" on page 36 for more information. - (6) Excludes 20,000,000 Shares held by GoldMining Inc., of which Mr. Adnani is the Chairman.
+- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) Member of the Environmental, Social and Governance Committee. - (5) Includes Shares and Warrants directly and indirectly beneficially owned and controlled by the applicable director. - (6) Ms. Johnson has been nominated by the Board for election as a director at the Meeting.